jtauber/ryland/README.md

 ## Example Usage

-For now, clone this repo and use as an editable requirement.
+`pip install ryland` (or equivalent).

-Write a build script of the following form:
+The write a build script of the following form:

 ```python
 from ryland import Ryland